-The First Language
+The First Language of Man

 In 2001 a group of scientists and linguists formed a research group to discover the Evolution of Human Language (EHL).
 They deduced that there must have been one original language, and have identified a time some 16,000 years ago when there was a common world language.
 But they concluded that human language must have existed as long ago as 50,000 years before present, for without language, they reason, humans would not have been able to develop beyond very primitive culture.
 A rise in complexity of human culture (as evident in artefacts of around 50,000 years ago), indicates that human language must have existed then too.
+(Full extract below)

-While complexity of culture is one sign of human language, one should not assume that a simpler language did not previously exist with more "primitive" man.
+These deductions have helped linguists, anthropologists and other scholars to come closer to the reality of man's development.
+Indeed without his Language man would not be man.
+And so we point out that while complexity of culture is one sign of human language, one should not assume that a simpler language did not previously exist with more "primitive" man.
 In 1882, Oahspe had already revealed the first language, which appeared first with Asu (the first animal man) around 75,000 years ago when the angels from the arc of Wan came to earth to raise man upright.
 This first language was in the form of simple sounds that mimicked and reflected the things that Asu saw and heard around them.
 But it was only with the greater spiritual and intellectual capacity of the I'hins (the first hybrids between animal man and angel) that human language could convey more spiritual/abstract meanings.
 Such advance in language and comprehension was required for the uplifting of man from the animal state, and was to be achieved over a long period of time through both the intermittent mixing of the races of man and the development of their languages, intellect and spirituality.

 Also confirmed by the evidence of an original language traced as far back as 16,000 years before present, is the story of the Flood.
 For by the time of the sinking of the Pacific continent of Pan some 25,000 years before present, the races of man across the world, had degenerated to the point of losing their ability to articulate in fluent language, (except for a small remnant of I'hins of Pan).
 They had lost most of their culture, language or spirituality.
 (This lack is also confirmed in archaeology where little or no artefacts of human culture are found during a period of some 10,000 or more years from about 28,000 BCE.)
 With the submersion of the great pacific continent (the flood) the small remnant of I'hins migrated to the four corners of the world carrying one common language, "Panic", with them.